MicrosoftDocs/office-developer-client-docs/docs/shared/integrating-im-applications-with-office.md

 ## How Office integrates with an IM client application
 <a name="off15_IMIntegration_How"> </a>

-When an Office 2013 application starts, it goes through the following process to integrate with the default IM client application:
+When an Office 2013 (or higher) application starts, it goes through the following process to integrate with the default IM client application:

 1. It checks the registry to discover the default IM client application and then connects to it.